themindfulbit/themindfulbit.github.io/_posts/2016-06-27-rss-friendly-image-captions.md

 </pre>
 {% endraw %}

 Sometimes you may want to style some images differently from the rest using HTML classes.
 That way, with CSS you can make certain images smaller, larger, or align them on the right or left side of the text.
-It can also be helfpul to add Markdown links to your captions so others can learn more about the images and their sources.
+It can also be helpful to add Markdown links to your captions so others can learn more about the images and their sources.
 Here's how all that is done:

 {% raw %}
 <pre class="prettyprint linenums lang-html">